 For the days you are asked to be in quarantine, Residence Life will communicate that you have excused absences.
 In addition if you are having trouble with your academics, the Academic Enrichment Center (AEC@taylor.edu) will be helpful.

 You are still responsible for the work you miss in class!
 Please communicate directly with your faculty to determine what work you have missed and how you can make this up.

 How can I address my mental health while I am in quarantine?

 How can I address my spiritual needs while I am in quarantine?

 Along with your mental/emotional health and physical health, we care deeply about your spiritual health.
 We know that entering into quarantine or isolation can be challenging to many areas of your life.
-There are some specific spiritual formation resources posted on the my.taylor Covid-19 student site.
-Additionally, Director of Discipleship Julia Hurlow or Campus Pastor Jon Cavanagh would love to connect with you.
+There are some specific spiritual formation resources posted on the my.Taylor Covid-19 student site.
+Additionally, Associate Vice President for Student Development Julia Hurlow or Campus Pastor Jon Cavanagh would love to connect with you.
 You can email them to make this connection (Julia_hurlow@taylor.edu and firstname.lastname@example.org) .